Geography 321 - The United States » 2019 » Chapter 15 Test California

 In the Southern California conurbation most non-Anglo ethnic groups live in what area?

-A. Away from the coast
+A. Near the coast

-B. Near the coast
+B. Near the center of Los Angeles

 C. In suburban areas